Jihad Ahmed Jibril: Personal life

 Jibril was married with two children; Ahmed (born 1992) and Ali (born 1996).

 Death

 Jibril was killed in a car bombing in Beirut on 20 May 2002.
 A 2 kg TNT booby trap had been put under the driver's seat of his car.
 The blast occurred in a crowded commercial center in Beirut's Mar Elias district.
 The bomb exploded nearly at 11:45 am when Jibril turned the ignition key.
 The assassination was blamed by his father and others on Israel, but it denied the allegations.
 In mid-June 2006, Lebanon authorities arrested a group of alleged spies who reportedly confessed to working for Israel and carrying out the attack.
 Other Israelis, one American Central Intelligence Agency (CIA) employee, and one Canadian Security Intelligence Service (CSIS) agent were implicated in the assassination but never charged.
 Some Lebanese opponents of Hezbollah suspected the alleged spy ring was a Hezbollah fabrication.

+Legacy

+The Jihad Jibril Brigades, the paramilitary branch of the Popular Front for the Liberation of Palestine-General Command, bears his name in homage to his person.